pthurmond/recipes/Sourdough_Bread.md

 5. Score the top of the dough (your choice of pattern).
 6. Use the parchment paper to lower the dough into a baking roaster pan.
 7. Bake in the oven for 40 minutes for a softer crust.
 Up to 50 minutes for a crispy crust.

+## Variations
+I also like the Rosemary Parmesan Sourdough and Cinnamon Raisin Sourdough Breads.

+- [Rosemary Parmesan Sourdough](https://www.pantrymama.com/sourdough-parmesan-bread-with-rosemary/#recipe): Basically add 150g of parmesan mixed with a sprig or two of fresh rosemary that you dice up during the folding phase of the above recipe.
+- [Cinnamon Raisin Sourdough](https://www.theclevercarrot.com/2020/08/sourdough-cinnamon-raisin-bread/#tasty-recipes-26176-jump-target): Yum, especially with the vanilla soaked raisins.
+Does require about twice the vanilla.